root-project/root/documentation/users-guide/ALittleC++.md

 root[] my_objptr.Solve();
 ```

-Although this is a permitted by the CINT shortcuts, it is one that you
+Although this is a permitted by the Cling shortcuts, it is one that you
 are *strongly* advised not to follow!
 As we have seen, heap objects
 have to be accessed via pointers, whereas stack objects can be
 accessed directly.
 They can also be accessed via pointers: